-Ben Rose, Chief Underwriting Officer, Digital Risks
+Ben Rose, Chief Underwriting Officer, Superscript

 Here’s the low-down: around half of SMEs in the UK are underinsured.
 The repercussions being that a claim could result in a hefty unexpected expense or worse, bankruptcy.

 It’s not surprising - the process of getting insurance generally isn’t plain sailing.
 If nothing’s gone wrong, you’re unlikely to re-evaluate your cover.
 And you’re not alone - over 80% of SMEs renew rather than re-evaluate their insurance, each year.